Unavoidable substructures in large and infinite $2$-edge-connected graphs: Appendix: Other unavoidable substructures

 \begin{corollary} For every integer $r\ge 2$, there is an integer $\fref{cor:2econtm}(r)$ such that every $2$-edge-connected multigraph with at least $\fref{cor:2econtm}(r)$ edges has the following. \begin{statement} \item A subgraph that is an $r$-flower, a cycle of order at least $r$, a chain of $r$ cycles, $D_r$, or a member of the family $\mathscr{K}_{2,r}$. \item A topological minor (and hence minor) that is $S_{2,r}$, $C_r$, $P_{2,r}$, or $D_r$. \end{statement} \end{corollary}

 We now consider Eulerian subgraphs.
-Motivated by a question involving rainbow walks between all pairs of vertices in a graph, Goddard and LaVey \cite{Goddard2024} proved that for each fixed $t$, there are only finitely many $2$-edge-connected graphs whose maximum closed trail length is at most $t$.
-This can be restated as follows.
+Goddard and LaVey \cite{Goddard2024} proved that for each fixed $t$, there are only finitely many $2$-edge-connected graphs whose maximum closed trail length is at most $t$.
+They proved finiteness by showing that there is a bound on the order of such graphs, but did not provide an explicit bound.
+This result can be restated as follows.

 \begin{theorem}[{Goddard and LaVey \cite[Lemma 4.1]{Goddard2024}}] For every integer $s \ge 2$, there is an integer $\fref{gl}(s)$ such that every $2$-edge-connected graph of order at least $\fref{gl}(s)$ has an Eulerian subgraph of order at least $s$. \end{theorem}